vohai2003/hdp_data_tutorials/tutorials/hdp/hortonworks-sandbox-guide/tutorial-1.md

     -   NameNode - org.apache.hadoop.hdfs.server.namenode.NameNode
     -   DataNode - org.apache.hadoop.hdfs.server.datanode.DataNode
 -   Nfs
-    -   Portmap - Unlike the other processes that are launched by hdfs user, these are run as root user.
+    -   Portmap - Unlike the other processes that are launched by HDFS user, these are run as root user.
     -   The nfs process doesn’t show up as a name for jps output
 -   HIVE
     -   RunJar - webhcat - org.apache.hadoop.util.RunJar Run as hcat user